 Two good definitions of coworking

-Based on coworking is an innovative model regarding the way of working, entrepreneurship and the business development.
+Coworking is an innovative model regarding the way of working, entrepreneurship and business development.
 Two good definitions are:

 Lack of awareness of the activity performed from the Public Administration.
 An activity license does not exist.

 A coworking space has an innovative business model because generates multiple activities: shared office, any kind of events, education and training and even a bar service for its members or open to the public.
 It is very complicated to get a license for each activity.